txhammer68/plasma-Lockscreen-nest-hub/readme.md

 # Custom Lockscreen readme

-A good hack job to get weather and calendar events on the lockscreen OR what i learned using linux for 2 years..
+A good hack job to get weather and calendar events on the lockscreen Or what i learned using linux for 2 years.
 ![Image of Lockscreen](lock-screen1.png)

 ## How it works:
 kscreenlocker does not allow internet acesss, so this is a workaround using local files as js variables Modified Breeze plasma qml files to get the desired effects.
+Designed for 1920x1080 screens.
 I am a not a QML/QT expert, maybe someone with better skills could do this more efficently...

 * uses node js functions for both calendar and temperature functions